Mpowa-IO/Documents/Whitepaper.md

 # Mpowa Ltd Whitepaper | Version 1.0

-This draft is written by: Mpowa MT |
+This draft is written by: Mpowa Ltd |
 Last updated: 14-04-2022, 12:25 CET.

 ## A world without energy and water scarcity.